curl/trurl/trurl.md

 output if it is known.

-If **puny:** is specified, like `{puny:url}` or `{puny:host}`, the punycoded version of the host name is used in the output.
+If **puny:** is specified, like `{puny:url}` or `{puny:host}`, the punycoded version of the hostname is used in the output.
 This option is mutually exclusive with **idn:**.

-If **idn:** is specified like `{idn:url}` or `{idn:host}`, the International Domain Name version of the host name is used in the output if it is provided as a correctly encoded punycode version.
+If **idn:** is specified like `{idn:url}` or `{idn:host}`, the International Domain Name version of the hostname is used in the output if it is provided as a correctly encoded punycode version.
 This option is mutually exclusive with **puny:**.